 Get your bearings and hit some highlights of the park by taking a scenic 27 mile drive around the park loop road.
 Most of this loop (as well as many other roads in the park) are closed from December 1 through mid-April, so take advantage of the warmer weather and open roads!
 Plan for plenty of stops to get out and take in the rugged coastline scenery.
 There are designated pull-offs and parking areas for multiple trailheads as well as opportunities to explore sites such as Thunder Hole, Otter Cliff, and Sand Beach.

 Most of the loop is one-way traffic and provides access to the carriage roads as well as the famed Jordan Pond House – a perfect stop for some tea and popovers.
-An added bonus – many areas have vehicle size restrictions due to low bridges, etc. Big RVs need not apply – but you’ll have nothing but smooth sailing in your Escape Campervan!
+An added bonus – many areas have vehicle size restrictions due to low bridges, etc. Big RVs need not apply – but you’ll have nothing but smooth sailing in your custom Escape Campervan!